anassRio/Spring_boot/Notes.md

     @Id : Specifies the primary key of an entity.
     @SequenceGenerator : Generate a sequence for the primary keys of the Entity
     @GeneratedValue : Provides for the specification of generation strategies for the values of primary keys
+    @Transient : Specifies that the property or field is not persistent